 The word of mouth marketing statistics in 2019 reveal its great influence.
 Why is that?
 What makes the word of mouth marketing so important?

 It’s all about the driving force – the people.
 There’s nothing more powerful to us than our own experiences, right?

 We seek our friends’ advice on just about every topic we can think of.
+And if influencer marketing statistics are to be trusted, many of us also rely on social media stars.
 When it comes to planning a wedding, though – it’s a must that we receive a hands-on experience recommendation about every bit of it.
 Recommendations from friends are valued over 300 times more than anything else when it comes to planning the big day.

 With the boom of social media channels, another layer of word of mouth advertising emerged.
 Now we have at our disposal a good amount of online recommendations shared by our fellow social media friends.
 As the saying goes: the more word of mouth channels – the merrier, right!

 Social media is the perfect environment to get as many viewpoints as we need, to share ours with a broad audience, to take only what fits our interests.
 All of that with ease, with a great reach and as fast as your internet connection allows.

 10. WOM marketing brings in 5 times more sales than paid media.

 - 19% of a brand’s sales – between 7 and 10 trillion USD in the USA alone, are driven by social conversions – both online and offline.